Package 'archeofrag'

 with V the number of vertices in the unit and W the sum of the edge weights within the unit.

-The measure takes into account the balance between the information about each layer.
-Results range in [0;1], with 0 for two layers with only inter-layer connection relationships, and 1 if there are not inter-layer relationships and a significant imbalance of information on the two layers.
+The measure takes into account the balance between the information about each spatial unit.
+Results range in [0;1], with 0 for two spatial units with only inter-spatial units connection relationships, and 1 if there are not inter-spatial units relationships and a significant imbalance of information on the two spatial units.

-The basic use of this function is intended for a graph with two layers, whose edges have been previously weighted using the frag.edges.weighting function (an error message is displayed if the vertice attribute "layer" contains less than two layers, and if the graph does not have an edge attribute "weight").
+The basic use of this function is intended for a graph with two spatial units, whose edges have been previously weighted using the frag.edges.weighting function (an error message is displayed if the vertice attribute "layer" contains less than two spatial units, and if the graph does not have an edge attribute "weight").

-However, this function can also be used for a graph with more than two layers.
-In this case, a subgraph is generated for each pair of layers (using the frag.get.layers.pair function), the frag.edges.weighting function is applied to weight their edges (a warning message is displayed), and the cohesion is computed.
+However, this function can also be used for a graph with more than two spatial units.
+In this case, a subgraph is generated for each pair of spatial units (using the frag.get.layers.pair function), the frag.edges.weighting function is applied to weight their edges (a warning message is displayed), and the cohesion is computed.

 Value

-If the graph has only two layers, the function returns a numeric vector with a cohesion value ([0;1]) for each layer (sorted in alphanumerical order).
-If the graph has more than two layers, the function returns a matrix with cohesion values for each pair of layers.
+If the graph has only two spatial units, the function returns a numeric vector with a cohesion value ([0;1]) for each spatial units (sorted in alphanumerical order).
+If the graph has more than two spatial units, the function returns a matrix with cohesion values for each pair of spatial units.

 Author(s)